by Victor Sesma

 Luceros Fountain, in Luceros Square, dating from 1930.
-It is one of the most important monuments in the city for its significance and its architectonical value.
+It is one of the most important monuments in the city for its significance and its architectural value.

 It might be worth a quick look at the fountain if you are nearby.

 This is a very beautiful park in Alicante.
-It features many centenary Ficus trees.
-It is nearby Alicante port so it is worth walking around it.
+It features many centenary Ficus trees near Alicante port so it is worth walking through it.

 It was built in 1886 and the name is in honour of a former Spanish prime minister: Jose Canalejas y Mendez.